kostikovk/hooky/README.md

 ```
 This command installs the `pre-commit` hook in your Git repository.
 If it's already installed, it will overwrite the existing hook.

+## Contributing
+Contributions are welcome!
+To contribute:
+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Submit a pull request with a clear description of your changes.

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.